 - Covent Garden

 Read next: Want to add the perfect quote to your awesome London landmark photo, we have you covered with these epic quotes about London.

 St Paul’s Cathedral

-This has to be one of London’s most famous landmarks.
+This has to be one of London’s, if not England’s most famous landmarks.
 St Paul’s Cathedral is also one of the most impressive cathedrals in Europe.
 Set on the highest point in the City of London, Ludgate Hill, the current cathedral was built in the late 1600s by Sir Christopher Wren.
 However, there has been a church here since the 7th century.

 Did you know?
 If you talk to the walls on one side of The Whispering Gallery, you can hear what’s being said on the other side.
 How does it work?
 Simple science.
 Sound waves bounce around the inside of the curved hard wall!
 Awesome.

 In the timeline of London, the London Eye is definitely one of the newer entries on the London Landmark scene, having only been built in 1999.
 Back then it became the highest observation wheel in the world.
 Impressive.